-The Bible records 21X (7 x 3) times "dreams" in the plural form in the Bible.
+The Bible records 21 (7 x 3) "dreams" in the plural form in the Bible.
 Dreams played an important part in the lives of God's people.
-Of the nearly 120 references to dreams in the Old Testament.
-52 come in Genesis during the early patriarchal period and 29 in the book of Daniel.
-In reality, however, only 14X (7 x 2) times specific dreams are recorded in the Old Testament.
+Of the nearly 120 references to dreams in the Old Testament, 52 come in Genesis during the early patriarchal period and 29 in the book of Daniel.
+In reality, however, only 14 (7 x 2) specific dreams are recorded in the OT.
 Most of them are in Genesis and reflect God's direct revelation to the patriarchs.
-Daniel tells about two of Nebuchadnezzar's dreams-the large, manlike image and the gigantic tree chopped down-and his own dream about the four beasts and the Ancient of Days.
+Even Daniel tells about only two of Nebuchadnezzar's dreams-the large, manlike image and the gigantic tree chopped down-and his own dream about the four beasts and the Ancient of Days.

-God used dreams in the Old Testament era to:

-- Protect his servants -(Genesis 20) - Reveal himself to people in a special way -(Genesis 28:12) - Provide guidance in specific circumstances -(Genesis 31:10-13) - Forewarn about personal future events -(Genesis 37:5-20) - Predict the history of nations -(Genesis chapters 40-41) - Foretell the four great successive world empires that would be replaced by God's eternal kingdom -(Daniel 4:19-27)
+God used dreams in Old Testament days to protect His servants -(Genesis 20), to reveal Himself to people in a special way -(28:12), to provide guidance in specific circumstances - (31:10-13), and to forewarn about personal future events -(37:5-20).
+Dreams were also used to predict the history of nations -(chapters 40-41) and to foretell the four great successive world empires that would be replaced by God's eternal kingdom -(Daniel 4:19-27).

 During the approximately 1,000 years between Joseph and Daniel, only two dreams are recorded.
-One assured Gideon that God would defeat the Midianites -(Judges 7:13-15); the other concerns how Solomon became so wise after his humble, unselfish request for "an understanding heart" -(1st Kings 3:9, 15) which thoroughly pleased God.
+One assured Gideon that God would defeat the Midianites -(Judges 7:13-15); the other concerns how Solomon became so wise after his humble, unselfish request for "an understanding heart" -(1st Kings 3:9, 15), thoroughly pleased God.

-In the final Old Testament dreams, God gave Nebuchadnezzar an overview of future world history -(Daniel 2:31-45) and a prediction of the king's temporary insanity -(Daniel 4:19-27).
+In the final Old Testament dreams, God gave Nebuchadnezzar an overview of future world history -(Daniel 2:31-45) and a prediction of the king's temporary insanity (Daniel 4:19-27).
 Daniel's dream of the four beasts was similar to the king's first dreams, but with added details concerning future international relations -(Daniel 7:13-14).

 Dreams were seen as one means by which God would speak to prophets -(Numbers 12:6).
 But how could the people of God distinguish a true prophet from an imposter?
-God gave two tests: the ability to predict the immediate future -(Deuteronomy 18:22) and the consistency of the message with previously revealed truth -(Deuteronomy 13:1-4).
+God gave two tests: the ability to predict the immediate future -(Deueronomy 18:22) and the consistency of the message with previously revealed truth -(13:1-4).
 False prophets were put to death -(vs. 5).
 False prophecy was a serious problem in the days of Jeremiah -(Jeremiah 23:25-32) and Zechariah -(Zechariah 10:2).
 Despite repeated warnings by Jeremiah -(Jeremiah 23:32; 27:9-10; 29:8-9), the people preferred to listen to the false prophets with their empty messages of hope.
 Dreams were also a part of Israel's prophetic hope.